osmdavi/osmdavi/README.md

 ## Hi there 👋

 # Professional Statement
-My name is Osmar.
+My name is Davier.
 I am driven by my passion to help others.
 I enjoy team collaborations and solving complex problems.

 ### About Me